cablelabs/snaps-boot/README.md

 # SNAPS-Boot

-SNAPS-Boot is the fundamental building block for the SDN/NFV Application Platform and Stack (SNAPS<sup>TM</sup>) we are developing at [CableLabs](http://cablelabs.com/).
+SNAPS-Boot is the fundamental building block for the SNAPS<sup>TM</sup> Program we are developing at [CableLabs](http://cablelabs.com/).
 It performs a Linux install and network setup for a bare metal machine.

 If you're working with Software Defined Networks (SDN), Network Function Virtualization (NFV) or just building your own cloud, then this is